Blackstone, Queensland: History

-The district was originally called Bundamba Creek but this caused confusion with nearby Bundamba, so the postmistress Mrs Orr proposed the name Blackstone, believed to be a place in Ireland.
+The district was originally called Bundamba Creek but this caused confusion with nearby Bundamba, so the postmistress Mrs Margaret Orr (nee Horn), wife of pioneer engineer, Mr James Brown Orr, proposed the name Blackstone, believed to be a place in Ireland.

 The area is renowned for its mining history and in 1866 Welshman Lewis Thomas established one of the first mines in the area.
 Blackstone has a rich Welsh history with Lewis Thomas having populated the community with Welsh miners and their families, who in turn established their own Cambrian choir and church in 1886, a School of Arts in 1891, a Soccer club in 1890, and public school in 1887.

 After switching to mining at Dinmore in 1870, Thomas returned to open his first Aberdare Mine in 1876 and prospered thereafter.
 In 1881 the government granted him permission to build a private railway which developed by 1903 into a loop line connecting the mines from: